 On the other hand, with the therapist from the US, I noticed that opening up so many things so quickly was also destabilizing because when I moved back to Berlin, I now needed to continue without her presence.
 That was also due to losing trust because she had a weak spot that she could not address when I raised it.
 So what makes a great therapist?
 Here is my answer in the hope that it may inspire you to find yours.
 Overall it seems that the therapist can only raise you to their own level of awareness, emotional resiliency, and healing:

-A simple heuristic for how good the therapist is: How often do you cry in your sessions and feel better about yourself afterward?
+A simple heuristic for how good the therapist is: How often do you notice shifts in how you relate to yourself and others after your sessions?
+And how much do you feel like you are responsible for your progress?

 All of those things can show up in very obvious or subtle ways.
 If you have a history of trauma, your first instinct is likely to doubt yourself.
 Actually, from my experience, your body will likely know pretty well what’s going on.
 If you avoid going to your appointments, e.g., by being late, and you don’t feel better afterward or, even worse, your body is telling you something.